-The fair values of cash and cash equivalents, certificates of deposit, receivables, accounts payable, and accrued liabilities, which are recorded at cost, approximate fair value based on the short-term nature of these financial instruments.
-The fair value and carrying value of notes payable and capital lease obligations was \$1.3 million and \$1.4 million as of September 30, 2013 and December 31, 2012, respectively, and was determined using Level 3 inputs.
-The Company is unable to estimate the fair value of the royalty obligation because the timing of payments is uncertain.
+The fair values of cash and cash equivalents, certificates of deposit, receivables, and accounts payable, which are recorded at cost, approximate fair value based on the short-term nature of these financial instruments.
+The fair value and carrying value of notes payable and capital lease obligations was \$1.2 million and \$1.2 million as of March 31, 2014 and December 31, 2013, respectively, and was determined using Level 3 inputs.
+The Company is unable to estimate the fair value of the royalty obligation because the timing and receipt of payments is uncertain.
 Financial instruments that potentially subject the Company to concentrations of credit risk consist primarily of cash and cash equivalents, and certificates of deposit.
 Cash and cash equivalents are held by financial institutions and are federally insured up to certain limits.
 At times, the Company's cash and cash equivalents balance exceeds the federally insured limits.
 To limit the credit risk, the Company invests its excess cash primarily in high quality cash equivalents, such as money market funds, or certificates of deposit.